mcevoypeter/2020-aut-cs340lx/labs/19-eraser/README.md

      add more routines in the future.
   2. After each modification, make sure `make checkall` still works.

+**Note: our address space management is still a mess.
+We're going to clean this up as we figure out better what makes sense, but for the moment just leave it the way it is.**

 Simple renaming:
  - `memcheck_trap_enable` as `memtrace_trap_on`
  - `memcheck_trap_disable` as `memtrace_trap_off`